Let’s talk a little about alcoholism. What is it, and what are some alcoholism effects? And, most importantly, what kind of help is available?

 Alcoholism is considered to be a lifelong disease.
 An alcoholic who stops drinking is not considered to be cured but is considered to be “in recovery.”
 Alcoholics cannot drink again, not even in moderation, because they will find it difficult or impossible to stop at one or two drinks.
 They must give up alcohol altogether.

-Feel free to write to us if you have any questions about alcoholism and its treatment.
+Feel free to write to us if you have any questions about alcoholism and its treatment, here is a book with more information.